clef-men/article_tmc/popl25-author-response.md

 -  We discuss how we would approach the question of scaling our proof from an idealized language (with the salient language features that make verification hard) to a full language.

 -  We propose a preliminary comparison with previous work on Scala we did not know about.
 (Thanks!)

-Note: In parallel to your review work we did our own extra proof-reading pass on our paper, we fixed several typos and improved the presentation slightly in a few places (note: no new scientific content).
+Note: In parallel to your review work we did our own extra proof-reading pass on our paper.
+We fixed several typos and improved the presentation slightly in a few places (note: no new scientific content).
 If desired, the reviewers are welcome to consult our slightly improved version (still anonymous) at